Research

 DESI EDR

-Wu & Shen (2023) provides improved systemic redshift estimates for $∼95$k quasars in the DESI Early Data Release (EDR) using refined emission-line fitting techniques.
-Similar methods will be applied to the DESI Data Release 1 upon its publication.
+Wu & Shen (2023) provides improved systemic redshift estimates for approximately 95,000 quasars in the DESI Early Data Release (EDR) using refined emission-line fitting techniques.
+We are applying related methods to later DESI quasar samples.

 AGN Line-Emitting Region Photoionization

-My recent publication (Wu et al. 2025) statistically compares observed UV emission-line properties and BLR cloud distances with photoionization modeling for a subsample of quasars with reverberation mapping (RM) observations.
-These models successfully reproduce key trends in UV/optical line strengths and their dependence on accretion parameters, offering a new method to infer the unobservable ionizing continuum using optical/UV line flux ratios.
-Furthermore, my work qualitatively recovers the size-luminosity relation for the RM AGN sample, suggesting that BLR gas density and structure may evolve systematically with accretion rate.
+Wu et al. (2025) compares observed UV emission-line properties and broad-line region (BLR) distances with photoionization models for a sample of reverberation-mapped quasars.
+These models reproduce key trends in UV and optical line strengths and their dependence on accretion properties, offering a way to infer the otherwise unobservable ionizing continuum from optical/UV line flux ratios.
+The same framework qualitatively recovers the radius-luminosity relation for the reverberation-mapped AGN sample, suggesting that BLR gas density and structure may evolve systematically with accretion rate.

 Black Hole Binary Dynamics

-Stellar-mass black holes identified in X-ray binaries provide crucial insights into binary evolution and jet launching mechanisms.
-During my undergraduate studies, I collaborated with Prof. Jianfeng Wu on spectroscopic and photometric observations of black hole binary systems, including MAXI J1820+070 and A0620-00.
-Our work focused on the dynamical analysis of the secondary star in these systems to refine mass estimates and investigate accretion properties.
+Stellar-mass black holes in X-ray binaries provide important constraints on binary evolution, accretion physics, and jet launching.
+During my undergraduate studies, I collaborated with Prof. Jianfeng Wu on spectroscopic and photometric observations of black hole binary systems, including MAXI J1820+070 and A0620-00 (Zheng et al. 2022).
+Our work used dynamical measurements of the secondary star to refine black hole mass estimates and characterize the physical state of the accreting system.

 Cosmological N-body Simulation

-The large-scale structure (LSS) of the universe encodes key information about cosmology.
-One of the major goals of LSS studies is to reconstruct the initial conditions of the Universe from the present-day galaxy distribution.
-To explore the connection between cosmic initial conditions and present-day structure, I collaborated with Prof. Haoran Yu on cosmological N-body simulations using the CUBE code.
-Our work examined the angular momentum evolution of dark matter halos and their connection to initial conditions.
-In Wu et al. 2021, we introduced a Lagrangian spin parameter and tidal twist parameters, quantifying their impact on spin conservation and predictability in N-body simulations (Poster).
+The large-scale structure (LSS) of the Universe encodes information about cosmology and the growth of structure.
+A central goal of LSS studies is to reconstruct the initial conditions of the Universe from the present-day galaxy distribution.
+To explore the connection between cosmic initial conditions and late-time structure, I collaborated with Prof. Haoran Yu on cosmological N-body simulations using the CUBE code.
+Our work examined the angular-momentum evolution of dark matter halos and its connection to initial conditions.
+In Wu et al. (2021), we introduced a Lagrangian spin parameter and tidal-twist parameters to quantify spin conservation and predictability in N-body simulations.